Cloud CCTV

 Best for

+Small to medium size businesses looking to move legacy CCTV systems to the Cloud without ripping out existing infrastructure.
 Videoloft is UK-founded and acts as a Cloud upgrade layer for existing on-premise CCTV systems.
 Whilst it’s not a “true Cloud” solution, requiring a Videoloft Cloud adapter, it’s designed to make traditional cameras Cloud-accessible with minimal friction.

 Highlights